 Welcome to one of the world's smallest capital cities.
 Victoria may be the country's main economic, political and commercial hub, but peak hour here lasts an unbearable 15 minutes!
 It is home to about a third of the Seychelles' population, but even so Victoria retains the air of a provincial town.

 The west coast is exquisite on the eyes.
 There are one or two sights to aim for, but it's the beaches and coastal scenery that are the star attractions.
 Wilder than the east, this is the part of Mahé where green hills tumble past coconut-strewn jungles before sliding gently into translucent waters.

 Beau Vallon, 3km from Victoria on Mahé's northwest coast, has the island's longest and, some would say, best beach.
 While it may be overbuilt by Seychellois standards, you'll find it remarkably low-key and quiet if you've experienced other tropical destinations.

 Let's face it: much of the east coast is given over to housing, so there are only a few spots that fit the picture-postcard ideal.
-And swimming is not that tempting, with very shallow waters and a profusion of algae – hardcore beach-hounds may be disappointed.
+And swimming is not that tempting, with very shallow waters and a profusion of algae – hard-core beach lovers may be disappointed.
 This is not to say the east coast isn't a worthwhile place to visit.

 Other Inner Islands

 You land on a strip of coral by the sea.
-There's a white-sand beach lapped by luxuriously warm waters; a shimmering lagoon with every hue from lapis lazuli to turquoise; palm and casuarina trees leaning over the shore.
+There's a white-sand beach lapped by luxuriously warm waters, a shimmering lagoon with every hue from lapis lazuli to turquoise, plus palm and casuarina trees leaning over the shore.
 Welcome to Denis, a coral island that lies about 95km northeast of Mahé.